"Letís just think different. Donít 'think different,' thatís Apple." — Richard Hendrix

 Erlich can be seen smoking a bong and in the third episode raids Guilfoyle's stash of magic mushrooms.
 Erlich wants to think that he's an Erudite Stoner, but his marijuana usage is depicted as making his already pretentious personality even more annoying.
 His attempt at going on a drug fueled spirit quest is also shown to be driven by his own ego and desire to leech off of Richard's potential success rather than a sincere attempt at seeking spiritual awakening.

-Guilfoyle stores mushrooms in a Ben and Jerry's carton in the Incubator's fridge.
+Guilfoyle stores mushrooms in a Ben and Jerry's carton in the Incubator's fridge and judging from his comments, and his general demeanor, is almost perpetually high.

 "You know who else comes from Canada?
 Justin Bieber, the Hitler of music!"